How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 How it works:

-Step 1: Contact your university's health/medical centre
+Step 1: Contact your university's health centre

 - Phone, email, or visit in person